ablotekar/OneD-Fluid-Simulation-Python/README.md

-Note: The orignal code was written in fortran, soon will I will upload it to github
+Note: The orignal code was written in fortran, soon I will upload it to github